Bihar Assembly Election 2020: Tejashwi Yadav slams ‘double-engine’ govt for Munger killing

 SP Lipi Singh said, "Some antisocial elements indulged in stone-pelting during the Durga puja immersion which left 20 jawans injured.
 There was also firing from the side of the crowd in which unfortunately a person died.

 "We are conducting flag marches across the city.
 The situation is under control.
 We are keeping an eye on antisocial elements.
-Dont pay attention to any kind of rumour," she said.
+Don't pay attention to any kind of rumour," she said.

 A purported video of the incident shows security personnel baton-charging a group of people in the immersion procession.
 Also a disturbing image has been circulating on social media which shows the man purportedly killed in the incident lying motionless on the ground with his head split open.